-STEP-EB-HD-v45 (hereinafter STEP-EB-HD), at various surfaces between the core and the pedestal top; (b) to identify the dominant and sub-dominant instabilities and elucidate the nature of these modes; and (c) to explore the resolution requirements for nonlinear simulations, thus paving the way for the companion work [19] (hereinafter referred to as paper (II)), in which we will present the first local nonlinear turbulence simulations for a STEP conceptual design.
+(b) to identify the dominant and sub-dominant instabilities and elucidate the nature of these modes; (c) to explore the resolution requirements for nonlinear simulations, thus paving the way for the companion work [18] (hereinafter referred to as paper (II)), in which we will present the first local nonlinear turbulence simulations for a STEP conceptual design.

-We begin in section 2 by introducing the STEP equilibria6 and the associated plasma parameters, providing some motivation of the design choices and a brief discussion of how the equilibria compare to similar ST design points [18, 20].
-In section 3, we present the main results of the gyrokinetic linear analysis of the STEP-EC-HD equilibrium at four flux-surfaces between the core and the pedestal top.
-This analysis reveals the importance of two particular EM instabilities, a hybrid-KBM and a collisional MTM; in sections 4-6, we explore the salient features of these modes (primarily focusing on one mid-radius surface in STEP-EC-HD and parameter scans around this flux surface).
-In section 7, we present the results of a three-code microstability comparison for two surfaces in STEP-EC-HD and one surface in STEP-EB-HD.
-Finally, we present our conclusions and outlook in section 8.
+We begin in §2 by introducing the STEP equilibria and the associated plasma parameters, providing some motivation of the design choices and a brief discussion of how the equilibria compare to similar ST design points [17,19].
+In §3, we present the main results of the gyrokinetic linear analysis of the STEP-EC-HD and STEP-EB-HD equilibria at various surfaces between the core and the pedestal top.
+This analysis reveals the importance of two particular electromagnetic instabilities, a hybrid KBM and a collisional MTM; in §4, §5, and §6, we explore the salient features of these modes.
+In §7, we present the results of a three-code comparison.
+Finally, we present our conclusions and outlook in §8.